August 16, 2022MAINTENANCE

 Book More Guests with MaintainX

 The hotel industry is navigating unfamiliar territory right now, but one thing remains the same: guests want safe, predictable, and comfortable travel experiences.
-Hospitality establishments can use this slow period to revamp existing maintenance strategies, safety procedures, and standard procedures.
+Hospitality establishments can use this post-Covid period to revamp existing maintenance strategies, safety procedures, and standard procedures.

 The easiest way to organize maintenance work is to use CMMS software.
 MaintainX supports Marriot, Hilton, and dozens of bed and breakfasts in creating recurring work orders, streamlining workflows, and improving team communication.